-12 Produced by Hampton-in-Arden Parish Council (January 2010)
+&lt;sup>15 Produced by Hampton-in-Arden Parish Council (January 2010)

-13 Produced by the Hampton-in-Arden Society (2003)
+&lt;sup>16 Produced by the Hampton-in-Arden Society (2003)

-14 Produced by Solihull MBC (March 2015)
+&lt;sup>17 Produced by Solihull MBC (March 2015)

-Church and Village Chronicle.
+- 1.4.6.
+Presentations have been made at Parish Council and Hampton-in-Arden Society annual (open) meetings, and regular (quarterly) reports carried in the Parish Newsletter and the Church and Village Chronicle.
 In March 2013 a 'First Draft' was presented to Solihull MBC for initial comment and constructive feedback was received.
 Following this, and utilising advice and guidance from Solihull MBC, a survey by questionnaire of all households, businesses and community organisations was organised in the spring of 2014.
 This received a 40% response from residents and 25% from businesses and community organisations.

 - 1.4.7.
 These questionnaires covered:

 - employment and the local economy;

 - business and business development;

 - housing and future needs;

 - the natural environment and Green Belt;

-- community facilities including transport, shops and broadband; and,
+- · community facilities including transport, shops and broadband; and,

 - demographics.

 - 1.4.8.
 This work is hereafter referred to as the Consultation Survey.
 Subsequent analysis of the results has informed the development of the Neighbourhood Plan.
-This analysis will be included in the Consultation Statement document that will support the Submission Draft of the Neighbourhood Plan15.
+This analysis is included in the Consultation Statement document that supports this Submission Draft of the Neighbourhood Plan.

 - 1.4.9.
 It is important to note that throughout the development of the Neighbourhood Plan the Parish Council has maintained an extensive website with regular updates, newsletter and notice-board information.
-In addition several open and wellattended consultation events have been held in the Parish about particular kev infrastructure developments - including HS2, Birmingham Airport, Severn Trent Water, and Network Rail.
+In addition several open and wellattended consultation events have been held in the Parish about particular key infrastructure developments - including HS2, Birmingham Airport, Severn Trent Water, and Network Rail.
 The Parish Council, Hampton-in-Arden Society and Catherinede-Barnes Residents Association are consulted by Solihull MBC on planning matters.

 - 1.4.10.
 A revised draft of the Neighbourhood Plan was presented to villagers in October 2014 at the Hampton-in-Arden Society Annual General Meeting.
 All households, businesses and community organisations were notified about the event and were invited to attend.
 The revised draft was then